 Expungement Information

-Middle school students who have taken a high school course while in sixth, seventh, or eighth grade may elect to have the course expunged (grade and credit omitted) from the student’s high school records.
-The high school credit courses available to middle school students include the following; Algebra 1, Geometry, Algebra II/Trig, Robotics and World Languages.
+Based on a provision of the Virginia Standards of Accreditation, 8VAC20-131-90, middle school students who have taken a high school course while in sixth, seventh, or eighth grade may elect to have the course expunged (grade and credit omitted) from the student’s high school records.
+The high school credit courses available to middle school students include the following, Algebra 1, Geometry, Algebra II/Trig, Robotics and World Languages.
 Student’s GPA and class standing will not include the grade from the expunged course, nor will the student receive a credit towards graduation for this course.

-Students are not required to repeat a high school-credited course that has been expunged, unless it is a prerequisite and needed to fulfill a graduation requirement.
-LCPS requires that courses taken in mathematics and world language follow a sequence of courses that include prerequisites and no pre-requisite course may be expunged without repeating.
+Students are not required to repeat a high school-credited course that has been expunged, unless it is a graduation requirement or a prerequisite needed to fulfill a graduation requirement.
+LCPS requires that courses taken in mathematics and world language follow a sequence of courses that include prerequisites.
+If a prerequisite course is expunged, the course must be repeated.
+Course prerequisite information can be found in the Program of Studies within the course descriptions.

 Course Progressions: